DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README_World_of_Deep_Reinforcement_Learning_Self_evolving_systems.md

 #### Deep dive into Deep RL hands-on
-Cick on to get on with [World of Deep Reinforcement Learning- Powering Self Evolving System!!](README%20-DeepRL.md)
+Cick on to get on with [World of Deep Reinforcement Learning- Powering Self Evolving System!!](README%20-DeepRL.md) It's a reference to series of blog posts and videos 🆕 about Deep Reinforcement Learning.